Skye Blakely: 2020

-Senior elite
+Senior gymnastics career

 2021

 Blakely made her senior debut at the 2021 Winter Cup, finishing first on balance beam and tied for eighth on floor exercise with Amari Drayton.
 She next competed at the American Classic where she placed first in the all-around.
 As a result of winning, she was re-added to the national team.
 Blakely next competed at the GK US Classic, placing seventh in the all-around, as well as finishing third on uneven bars behind Kayla DiCello and Jordan Chiles.
 At the National Championships Blakely finished seventh in the all-around.
-As a result, she was named to the national team and selected to compete at the upcoming Olympic Trials.
-At the Olympic Trials Blakely was injured during vault warmups and withdrew from both nights of competition.
+As a result, she was named to the national team and selected to compete at Olympic Trials.
+At the Trials Blakely was injured during vault warmups and withdrew from both nights of competition.

 In September Blakely verbally committed to compete for the Florida Gators.

 2022

 Blakely returned to competition at the 2022 Winter Cup where she placed second in the all-around competition behind Konnor McClain.
-As a result she was selected to compete at the upcoming DTB Pokal Team Challenge in Stuttgart alongside McClain, eMjae Frazier, Nola Matthews, and Ashlee Sullivan.
+As a result she was selected to compete at the DTB Pokal Team Challenge in Stuttgart alongside McClain, eMjae Frazier, Nola Matthews, and Ashlee Sullivan.
 As a team they placed first.
-In July she was selected to compete at the upcoming Pan American Championships alongside Kayla DiCello, Zoe Miller, Elle Mueller, and Lexi Zeiss.
+In July she was selected to compete at the Pan American Championships alongside Kayla DiCello, Zoe Miller, Elle Mueller, and Lexi Zeiss.
 On the first day of competition she won bronze in the all-around behind Flávia Saraiva of Brazil and teammate Zeiss and also on floor exercise behind DiCello and Saraiva.
 Additionally she placed fourth on uneven bars and seventh on balance beam.
 During the team final Blakely competed on all four events helping the United States win silver behind Brazil.

 In October Blakely was selected to compete at the 2022 World Championships alongside Jade Carey, Jordan Chiles, Shilese Jones, and Leanne Wong, and traveling alternate Lexi Zeiss.
 During the qualification round Blakely helped the USA qualify to the team final in first place.
 Individually she qualified to the balance beam final in second place behind Ou Yushan of China.
 During the team final Blakely competed on the balance beam, helping the USA win their sixth consecutive team gold medal.
 During event finals Blakely placed fifth on balance beam after falling off the apparatus.

 In November Blakely officially signed her National Letter of Intent with the Florida Gators with the intention of deferring enrollment until after the 2024 Olympic Games.

+2023

+In September, Blakely won silver medals on vault, uneven bars, and balance beam at the U.S. national championships.
+She was selected to represent the United States at the 2023 World Championships alongside Simone Biles, Shilese Jones, Joscelyn Roberson, Leanne Wong, and alternate Kayla DiCello.
+During qualifications she competed on uneven bars and balance to help the USA qualify to the team final in first place.
+During the team final she competed on uneven bars and helped the USA win their seventh consecutive World team title.